gatomod/rust_lab/README.md

 -   **Shannon:** A simple Shannon entropy implementation
 -   **Huffman:** A Huffman tree generator

-## Ideas
--   **Custom array:** An efficient keychain to insert values at any position and find it without iterating over each value like a junior
+-   **Custom array:** An efficient "keychain" to insert values at any position and find values without iterating like a junior

 ## Dataset